Whether you are doing the weekly food shop, booking holidays or

 system and browsers current and use a good, up-to-date security or

-Check on the business and
+Check on the business and the product

-Buy only from websites that you know and trust.
+Only buy from websites that you know and trust.
 If you have not

-dealt with the business before do an online search to check
+dealt with the business before, do an online search to check

 recommendations and feedback from other customers.